diantonioandrea/pacs-second/README.md

     - `Market.hpp`: Definition for the market loader function.
     - `Tester.hpp`: Definitions for the tester functions.
 - `data/`:
-    - `matrix.mtx`: An example test Matrix in [Matrix Market Format](https://math.nist.gov/MatrixMarket/).
+    - `matrix.mtx`: An example test Matrix.

 ## Setup